Home Insurance Rates by State: Most and Least Expensive States in 2026

 Advertising & Editorial Disclosure

-While inflation has affected nearly every household expense, home insurance shows some of the most dramatic geographic differences.
-MoneyGeek's analysis of quotes in all 50 states and Washington, D.C., finds that the gap between the most and least expensive states has grown to $9,639 per year.
+Home insurance costs vary more by location than almost any other household expense.
+MoneyGeek's analysis of quotes in all 50 states and Washington, D.C., finds the gap between the most and least expensive states has reached $9,639 per year.

-The national average cost of home insurance is $3,548 per year.
-But this benchmark hides a clear reality: homeowners in high-risk states pay up to 17 times more for coverage than homeowners in relatively stable climates.
+Home insurance costs $3,548 per year nationally.
+Homeowners in high-risk states pay premiums up to 17 times higher than homeowners in stable climates.

 mglogo icon